GI Underground Press: Beginnings

 The first antiwar publications of GIs, not yet newspapers, were simple posters or leaflets or reprints of speeches given at rallies.
 One of the earliest was a speech given by Green Beret Master Sergeant Donald Duncan in Berkeley, California on November 20, 1965.
 He slyly mocked his own credentials: "I am not here today speaking as an expert on Vietnam.
 I have only been in Vietnam for 18 months, unlike the real experts like Mr. McNamara, who have spent at least 3 or 4 days in that sad country."
 And he called the prowar arguments a lie.
 "I went to Vietnam to fight for a Democratic way of life.
 18 months later I came home knowing that the fight for democracy is not being waged in Vietnam.
 THE ONLY FIGHT FOR DEMOCRACY IS BEING FOUGHT HERE AT HOME.
 IT IS BEING FOUGHT HERE TODAY!"
 His speech was reprinted and spread far and wide by a group calling itself the Ad Hoc Committee of Veterans for Peace in Vietnam.
 Duncan, who had been discharged from the military prior to his public speech, was beyond the disciplinary reach of the Army.

 Lt.
 Henry Howe who was stationed at the Fort Bliss Army Base in El Paso, Texas was not so lucky.
 He marched in an antiwar protest in El Paso on November 6, 1965.
 Wearing his civilian clothes, he had written his opinion of the war on a large piece of cardboard which he carried in the demonstration.
 The military did not take kindly to his sign, "END JOHNSON’S FACIST AGRESSION IN VIETNAM".
 Ignoring the misspellings, they charged him with "using contemptuous words against the President, conduct unbecoming an officer and a gentleman, and public use of language disloyal to the United States."
 Howe told the New York Times "...I have never refused an Army order.
 I would go to Vietnam if ordered to do so.
 On the other hand, I believe I have a right to express my opinions as a citizen."
 He was court martialed and sentenced to two years at hard labor in Leavenworth military prison, although under growing public pressure, the Army released him after only 3 months imprisonment.
 Howe's protest is the earliest known instance of a GI publicly writing and demonstrating against the Vietnam War.
 The newsletters produced by the Freedom Now for Lt.
-Howe Committee were one of the very first GI related underground publications.
+Howe Committee were one of the first GI related underground publications.

 On June 30, 1966, three U.S. Army soldiers, the Fort Hood Three, refused orders to Vietnam and gave public statements to the press in New York City.
 Their statements, which were reproduced in leaflets and pamphlets and used extensively by the broader antiwar movement, said in part:

 They too were sent to military prison.